 You will not have to submit claims for services received from network providers.
 Your network provider will take care of that for you.
 And we will pay the network provider directly for what the plan owes.

 Your PCP

-To receive the network level of benefits, you must get covered services through your PCP's office.
+We encourage you to get covered services through a PCP.
 They will provide you with primary care.

 How you choose your PCP

 You can choose a PCP from the list of PCPs in our directory.